-□ Crude Oil □ Refined and/or Petroleum Product (non-HVL) which is a Liquid at Ambient Conditions

-Refined and/or Petroleum Product includes gasoline, diesel, jet fuel, kerosene, fuel oils, or other refined or petroleum products which are a liquid at ambient conditions.
+ш Crude On ☐ Refined and/or Petroleum Product (non-HVL) which is a Liquid at Ambient Conditions Refined and/or Petroleum Product includes gasoline, diesel, jet fuel kerosene, fuel oils, or other refined or petroleum products which are a liquid at ambient conditions.
 They are flammable, toxic, or corrosive products obtained from distilling or processing of crude oil, unfinished oils, natural gas liquids, blend stocks, and other miscellaneous hydrocarbon compounds.
 For a non-HVL petrochemical feedstock, such as propylene, report as "other" and specify the name of the commodity (e.g., "propylene") in the space provided.

-☐ HVL or Other Flammable or Toxic Fluid which is a Gas at Ambient Conditions

-Highly Volatile Liquids (HVLs) are hazardous liquids or liquid mixtures which will form a vapor cloud when released to the atmosphere and have a vapor pressure exceeding 276 kPa at 37.8 C.
+☐ HVL or Other Flammable or Toxic Fluid which is a Gas at Ambient Conditions which will form a vapor cloud when released to the atmosphere and have a vapor pressure exceeding 276 kPa at 37.8 C.